bartlombardi/balanced-parentheses-frama-c/README.md

 Frama-C code which proves the total correctness of a program which verifies if parentheses are balanced.<br><br>
 University of Parma - Computer Science <br>
-Semantics of Programming Languages <br>
+Project of Semantics of Programming Languages <br>
 A.A.
 2014/2015

 -